Lam2026/Assignment2/README.md

 The consistency of GPS signals from satellites can be checked with GPS RAIM algorithm.
 Users thus can be alerted with any inconsistencies of signals when RAIM compares all the received GPS signals.

+The navigation data is loaded with the codes `filePath = 'C:\Users\owner\Documents\MATLAB\GPS\navSolutionResults_opensky.mat';`.
 The RAIM is incorporated into WLS algorithm as follows:

 ```
         ...